The

 Literally: "We cannot tell who is healthy by looking at them," says Rebecca Boswell, PhD, a supervising psychologist at the Princeton Center for Eating Disorders at Penn Medicine Princeton Health.

-You're confusing suspicion for expertise, optics for evidence, and opinion for fact.
+Suspicion and speculation become confused with expertise, optics for evidence, and opinion for fact.

 The dictionary gives us multiple definitions of judgment, and yes, one of them is “the ability to make sensible conclusions.”
 But here’s the part no one likes: a conclusion is only sensible if it is informed.